desmid/mview/doc/Sphinx/source/manual/manual.rst

 Any of the of the label types can be switched off with an option like ``-label2`` to remove the descriptions label at column 2, and so on.

+You can also disable processing and display of the sequences with the ``-sequences off`` option.
+This would be useful if you only want to see summarized scoring information from many blast runs, for example.

 Adding HTML